AdrianMiozga/Franko/README.md

 # Show App to Someone

 Edit profile save doesn't work?
+Crash when logging in

 ## GPS

 Work on GPS, path drawing, etc
-Hide stuff like parkings etc on map
 Prevent zooming so much into map

 # TODO